 - Electricity or wiring issues

-- Accidents on a worksite (would likely be a workers compensation claim)
+- Accidents on a worksite and filing a workers’ compensation claim

 - Scalds from hot foods or beverages